FarronF/limerick-council-meetings/meetings/2019/11/25-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 23rd September 2019.md

 It was now recommended that (i) the Draft Scheme, as circulated, be adopted; and (ii) the

-Council Members be appointed to each Strategic Policy Committee.--- 10
+Council Members be appointed to each Strategic Policy Committee.
+---
+10

 At the outset of discussion on this item, it was agreed on the proposal of Councillor Collins